Rhubarb - Growing Advice

-Rhubarb is a perfect vegetable for beginners & low-maintenance lovers.
+Rhubarb plants are perfect for beginners & low-maintenance lovers.
 For best results, we recommend that you dig your patch over at least a month before planting, improving it with lots of well rotted compost and/or manure.

 Where to grow Rhubarb:

 Soil: Rhubarb needs fertile soil, but the most important thing is that it has decent drainage.
 If you have poorly fertile soil, this isn't a problem: you can remove the soil to a depth of about 60cms and replace it with rich topsoil and compost.

 Sun: Partial shade is fine, but like any cropping plant, the more sun it gets, the bigger your harvest will be.

 Hardiness: Rhubarb is from Siberia and actually grows best in places that have hard winter frosts.